genropy/genropy_saved/docs/genro/bag/bagOne.rst

 		numericIndex - (type) label: value <firstAttributeName='firstAttributeValue' secondAttributeName='secondAttributeValue' >

-	Check the :ref:`bag-attributes-setItem` paragraph for a complete example on printing a Bag with attributes.
+	Check the :ref:`bag_attributes_setItem` paragraph for a complete example on printing a Bag with attributes.

-	You have to know that when you use the built-in function ``print`` you call the :meth:`gnr.core.gnrbag.Bag.asString` method:
+	You have to know that when you use the built-in function ``print`` you call the :meth:`asString` method:

 		>>> mybag = Bag({'a':1,'b':2,'c':3,'d':4})
 		>>> string = mybag.asString()
 		>>> string
 		'0 - (int) a: 1  \n1 - (int) c: 3  \n2 - (int) b: 2  \n3 - (int) d: 4  '

-	For advanced information, check the :ref:`bag-printing-advanced` paragraph.
+	For advanced information, check the :ref:`bag_printing_advanced` paragraph.

 .. _bag_lists_dictionaries: